 - Use the IRS DRT on the FAFSA on the web in lieu of submitting tax returns for student (and spouse)*

 - Signed copies of the student (and spouse) tax returns (1040, 1040A or 1040EZ)

 - Independent Verification Worksheet

 *The IRS DRT is not available for use if you are a married couple filing separately.

 Yes.
 The U.S. Department of Education requires that you comply with our requests for official documents.
 Failure to submit all the requested information within the designated time frame may result in the cancellation of your student financial aid.
 UTSA is required to complete Verification prior to certifying student loans and disbursing federal aid.
 Furthermore, failure to turn in necessary documentation could result in you being dropped for non-payment.

 The U.S. Department of Education and The University of Texas at San Antonio are federally obligated to select financial aid recipients for a review process referred to as verification.
 The purpose of verification is to allow UTSA to verify the information you reported on your FAFSA to ensure its accuracy.
 If any information needs to be updated or corrected, UTSA can and will make those corrections and submit them to the Department of Education for processing on your behalf.
 Everyone who signs the FAFSA agrees to provide information in the event you are selected to check the accuracy of your completed FAFSA.

-Documentation can be submitted in person at the Enrollment Services counter, via U.S. mail, or at our drop box location.
-Documentation submitted via fax will not be accepted and the documents will have to be resubmitted in the proper fashion.
+Documentation can be submitted in person at the One Stop counter, via U.S. mail, or at our drop box location.
+Documentation submitted via fax or e-mail will not be accepted and the documents will have to be resubmitted in the proper fashion.
 Faxed verification documents will be shredded for security purposes.
 In order to ensure that all information is legible, please do no take pictures of documents and submit the printed image (these often result in blurry and unreadable forms that must be resubmitted).

 - It's the easiest way to provide tax data